-We have audited the following documents prepared by the Company as at 30 June 2021:
+Except as stated below, we have audited the following documents prepared by the Company as at 30th June 2022:

-- The 'Valuation for solvency purposes' and 'Capital Management' sections of the Solvency and Financial Condition Report of the Company as at 30 June 2021, ('the Narrative Disclosures subject to audit'); and - Company templates S.02.01.02, S.17.01.02, S.23.01.01, S.25.01.21 and S.28.01.01 ('the Templates subject to audit').
+- The 'Valuation for solvency purposes' and 'Capital Management' sections of the Solvency and Financial Condition Report of the Company as at 30 June 2022, ('the Narrative Disclosures subject to audit'); and - Company templates S02.01.02, S17.01.02, S23.01.01, S25.01.21, S28.01.01 ('the Templates subject to audit').

-The Narrative Disclosures subject to audit and the Templates subject to audit are collectively referred to as the 'relevant elements of the Solvency and Financial Condition Report'.
+The Narrative Disclosures subject to audit and the Templates subject to audit are collectively referred to as the 'Relevant Elements of the Solvency and Financial Condition Report'.